 Museum’s Conclusion: Based on U.C.
 Davis’s analysis, and the mentioned other animal types of “Chupas”, the “Chupacabra” is not a mysterious yet to be discovered new species of mammal as some have suggested.
 It’s a diseased mammal.

 Mange or not mange: Regarding its blue/gray bald skin… apparently it’s NOT mange… It’s mange-like.
 Locals who know mange and seen these critters in the wild, denied over and over that it was not mange and even the scientists are 50/50 on whether it’s really mange.
 So it’s Mange-like, but not the typical mange the local people see in diseased animals in the wilderness normally.
-They know and the know what they know.
+They know and they know what they know.

 To conclude, Chupacabra’s are not the devil, it’s a predatory mammal…with a mange-like disease.
 We at the museum are satisfied, based on the best evidence thus far, the eye-witness reports, YouTube videos and other animal species mentioned above affected by this same skin condition.
 Along with the scientific analysis, this mystery is solved.
 There is no such thing as a Chupacabra.
-We are going to move on as sensational as this has and will continue to be.
+We are going to move on as sensational as this has been and will continue to be.